networkx/nx-guides/content/algorithms/dag/index.md

 S <- Set of all nodes with no incoming edge

 while S is not empty do
-    remove a node n from S
+    remove a node N from S
-    add n to L
+    add N to L
-    for each node m with an edge e from n to m do remove edge e from the graph
+    for each node M with an edge E from N to M do remove edge E from the graph
-        if m has no other incoming edges then insert m into S
+        if M has no other incoming edges then insert M into S

 if graph has edges then
     return error  # graph has at least one cycle